MileHacker Logo

 Winter Weather

 Coldest months (November-March).
 Average -2°C to 2°C. Significant snowfall, strong winds.
 Limited daylight.
-Landscape transforms into a snow-covered wonderland.
+Landscape becomes a snow-covered wonderland.
 Roads pose challenges, but the main tunnel usually stays open.

 Visa & Entry Overview